Bruce-Jay/Opensoda-Cli/README.md

 Language: mostly English but some Chinese

+Node version: 18.17.0

 ## Install npm dependency

+If you want to run this project by downloading the source code, please install npm dependencies first.

 You can install npm dependencies & do npm link by running these code: